CookieHoodie/OsuBot/README.md

 Sometimes, the cursor position does not sync with the osu! client screen for some reasons.
 If that happens, try to restart the program (and also osu! client if the problem persists).
 If signature scanning take too long to finish (say more than 30s), you might need to restart your osu! client and try again.

+# Debug
+If you find timing of the bots are not synced, try to go to settings (shift + c after choosing bot and mods) and change the constants to modify the offsets.

 # How to use
-1) Download the exe at release page
+1) Download the exe at release page. (https://github.com/CookieHoodie/OsuBot/releases)

-2) Drag it to the folder of your choice
+2) Drag it to the folder of your choice.

 3) Start your osu! client and then start the OsuBot.

 Extra: If you really decide to use this to cheat, change the Osubot.exe to another name to reduce the chance of getting detected.

-And also, you might need to pause the map before it's started to give the bot time to load the beatmap.

 # Disclaimer
 I don't use the bot to cheat whatsoever, I just created it for fun and for learning.